astropy/astropy/docs/stability.rst

                 <span class="stable"></span>
             </td>
             <td>
                 New in v0.2.
 Current functionality stable with intent to maintain backwards compatibility.
-Significant new functionality is likely to be added in future versions.
+Significant new functionality, in particular to allow dealing with uncertainties, is likely to be added in future versions.
             </td>
         </tr>
         <tr>